osneyrilxee/travel-agency/README.md

 - [x] `def mysteriousnumbergame()`
 - [x] `def question()`

-**Maybe create a graphic interface in Rust and work on grpahic style with Vue.js**
+**Maybe create a graphic interface in Rust and work on graphic style with Vue.js**

 ## To-update